 Urban Forest Professionals – Nonprofit organizations and governments

 CFC registers two types of projects – tree planting and forest preservation within metropolitan areas.
 A project must be within an “urban area” as defined and mapped by the U.S. Census Bureau.
 Projects can also be within the boundary of incorporated or unincorporated cities or towns, on certain watershed lands and transportation, power transmission, and utility right of ways.

 Preservation projects protect forested stands from development and deforestation in order to allow it to continue sequestering carbon.
 These projects last from 40 to 100 years.

 Planting projects involve planting trees to sequester carbon.
-These projects last 25 years and can include single tree plantings in an open, park-like setting or canopy style plantings in which saplings are planted in high densities to generate a forested stand.
+These projects require a 26-year commitment and can include single trees planted 10 feet or more apart from each other or canopy style plantings in which saplings are planted in high densities to generate a forested stand.

 Non-profit organizations or local government agencies can lead a carbon project.
 For planting, we recommend you plant 1,000 trees or more per year.
 For preservation we recommend you protect 20 acres or more per year.
-See our carbon protocol page for more information about eligibility and requirements.
+See our carbon protocol page for more information about eligibility, requirements, templates, and fees.

 The size, type, and location of a carbon project determines the amount of verified Carbon+ Credits that can be generated and sold.